casualGamer-dev/Nuon/doc/HACKING/CircuitPaddingDevelopment.md

 cover traffic, rather than imposing queuing memory overhead and queuing delay.

-As a last resort for narrowly scoped application domains (such as shaping Tor service-side onion service traffic to look like other websites or different application-layer protocols), delay *may* be added at the [application layer](https://petsymposium.org/2017/papers/issue2/paper54-2017-2-source.pdf).
+As a last resort for narrowly scoped application domains (such as shaping Nuon service-side onion service traffic to look like other websites or different application-layer protocols), delay *may* be added at the [application layer](https://petsymposium.org/2017/papers/issue2/paper54-2017-2-source.pdf).
 Any additional cover traffic required by such defenses should still be